PROTEUS Supercomputer

 First big update.
 Considerable increase in power (160 processors and 1500 GFLOPs).
 Onboarding full-time technical staff introducing the Condor queue manager and the GlusterFS distributed file system.

 New extension.
-We now have 600 processors and 5500 GLOPs.
+We now have 600 processors and 5500 GFLOPs.
 As improvements to the environment, there are program restore points, data redundancy and secondary storage for backups.

 Power is expanded to 1,100 processors and 13,000 GFLOPs.
 New to the system are better control over parallel programs with large memory needs, cloud storage and the addition of programmable graphics cards.
 The file system becomes CephFS-based.